 Here’s the kind of answer I’m hoping to avoid: “Oh come on Glenn, you’ve got to let the people who use the term VPI define all their words.
 When they say ‘verbally’ they don’t mean that the way it sounds.
 They just mean that the truths expressed in the Bible are inspired.”
 The reason that I don’t want that sort of answer is that it’s a word game, and it engages in the type of contortion I was talking about earlier.
-An answer like this essentially recognises that the word “verbal” is not correct after all, and if that’s what you think, then that is what you should say.
+An answer like this essentially recognises that the word “verbal” is not correct after all, and if that’s what you think, then that is what you should say up front.

 So that’s really my question.
 Again: If you believe that every part of the bible is not just inspired but verbally inspired, then how do you avoid the conclusion that what we have in the Bible (or at least in the “original documents”) is a word for word dictation where the author’s style and personality make no difference to what was actually written?